 Elephants are not often kept privately outside of circus workers and other exhibitionists.
 For the few cases where they have been kept as private pets, there have been no fatalities in recent history.

 - 8 USDA exhibitor deaths, 7 AZA zoo deaths, 1 USDA 'sanctuary', no reported private pet deaths.

 4. Venomous Snakes

 With front-fanged venomous snakes (also called 'hots), one bite will indiscriminately send the victim to the hospital.
-Since venomous (not poisonous) snakes require their owners to be experienced handlers who have mentored with professionals or other long time owners of ‘hot’ snakes, they are for obvious reasons, quite dangerous.
+Since venomous (not poisonous) snakes require their owners to be experienced handlers who have been mentored by professionals or other long-time owners of ‘hot’ snakes, they are for obvious reasons, quite dangerous.

 - 6 fatalities from religious ceremonies